LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

 - Default
   - `export default function Button() {}`
   - `import Button from './Button.js';`
+    - When you write a `default` import, you can put `any name` you want after import.
 - Named
   - `export function Button() {}`
   - `import { Button } from './Button.js';`
+    - In contrast, with named imports, the name has to match on both sides.
+    - Either './Button.js' or './Button' will work with React, though the former is closer to how native ES Modules work.
 <div align='right'>
   <a href="https://react.dev/learn/importing-and-exporting-components#default-vs-named-exports">
     <sup><b>React Docs ❱❱❱</b></sup>